-A Fine pair of children's correction chairs, each featuring a bowed back and turned supports with Fine patination to the wood, shaped caned seats in excellent antique condition.
+A handsome English children's correction chair from the Georgian era, featuring a bowed back and turned supports with fine patination to the wood, and a shaped caned seat in excellent antique condition.